Labbeti/aac-datasets/README.md

 )
 ```

+Since YouTube prevents bots to download videos, you might want to use `ytdlp_opts` argument to use cookies to overcome failed downloads, e.g. `AudioCaps(ytdlp_opts=["--cookies-from-browser", "firefox"])`.
+See more information [on the documentation of yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp).

 ## Additional information
 ### Compatibility with audiocaps-download
 If you want to use [audiocaps-download 1.0](https://github.com/MorenoLaQuatra/audiocaps-download) package to download AudioCaps (v1 only), you will have to respect the AudioCaps folder tree: